6 The R API: entry points for C code

 These are currently implemented using the R-level tryCatch mechanism so are subject to some overhead.

-R_withCallingErrorHandler establishes a calling handler for conditions inheriting form class error.
+R_withCallingErrorHandler establishes a calling handler for conditions inheriting from class error.
 It establishes the handler without calling back into R and will therefore be more efficient.

 The function R_UnwindProtect can be used to ensure that a cleanup action takes place on ordinary return as well as on a non-local transfer of control, which R implements as a longjmp.